karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 >
 > Rajinikanth is the SuperStar, Ajit Kumar is the Ultimate Star and to top it all off, S.J.
 Surya is the Multiple Star.
 Oh, and one must not ignore Sarathkumar, who even signs his own letters Supreme Star and Murali, who is the Revolutionary Actor.?
 >
 > “Great.
-I can’t say I’ve heard of all these people.
+I can't say I've heard of all these people.
 I never knew that people named their kids Merely.”
 >
 > “Merely?
 No, he is actually…”
 >